-All good dog owners want to keep their dogs healthy.
+Caring dog owners want to take good care of their dogs.
 You love your dog, and you want her to be healthy and happy.
-Help keep your dog on the path to wellness with these dog health guidelines.
+Help keep your dog on the path to wellness by following some basic dog health guidelines.

 Expert Veterinary Care

 High-quality veterinary care sets the foundation for your dog’s overall health.
-Find a veterinarian you can trust and visit regularly.
-Ideally, routine wellness examinations should be performed by your vet twice a year.
-Puppies and senior dogs should be seen even more frequently.
-Talk to your vet about appropriate vaccinations.
-If your dog has special needs, a chronic health condition or other illness, comply with your vet’s recommendations.
+Start by finding a veterinarian you can trust and visit that vet regularly.
+Ideally, routine wellness examinations should be performed by your vet once every six to twelve months.

-Before you blame your dog for the damage, ask yourself if she’s getting enough exercise.
-In general, dogs need at least 1 to 2 hours of exercise per day, but this varies by breed, size, and age.
+Before you blame your dog for damage done, ask yourself if she’s getting enough exercise.
+In general, dogs need at least one to two hours of exercise per day, but this varies by breed, size, and age.
 Over time, determine the ideal exercise regimen for your dog and establish a routine.
 You might even notice an improvement in your own health in the meantime.

-Grooming is not just for “fancy” dogs.
+Grooming is not just for show dogs or “fancy” dogs.
 All dogs need some degree of basic physical upkeep.
 In general, your dog’s grooming needs will be based on her breed.
 However, your dog may have special needs due to health conditions such as allergies.
-The average short-haired dog will benefit from a monthly nail trim, bath, and brushing.
-Long-haired dogs should be brushed out daily.

 Watch for Warning Signs

-Because our dogs cannot speak in words, we must rely on the signs they give us when it comes to analyzing our dog's health.
+Because our dogs cannot speak to us in words, we must rely on the signs they give us.
 Your dog may exhibit a variety of signs that indicate a health problem.
 Just like you, your dog can develop a mild illness that resolves on its own, so not all signs are reasons for alarm.

 Many dogs will instinctively try to conceal signs of serious illness.
 Learn what to watch for and how to act appropriately before the illness becomes out of control.
 If your dog is displaying signs of illness, contact your vet right away.